vegaprotocol/specs/protocol/XXXX-MSUP-Multisig_Update.md

 ## Properties:
-- Only unvested tokens are allowed to vote
+- Only VEGA tokens held in a user's Ethereum wallet can be deposited for a vote.
 - We have a decaying voting threshold - the required votes to change the validator set is lowered if the bridge isn't used.
 - Tokens need to be deposited into the vote smart contract in order to be counted.
 VEGA tokens that are voting on a recovery proposal cannot be sold unless withdrawn from the vote contract, decrementing the vote count of a supported proposal by the amount removed.
 - Outstanding proposals are invalidated once a proposal is successful